blake122096/gpm-eventvwr/README.md

   <img src="https://github.com/user-attachments/assets/f21cd9f9-94a2-4d0a-9321-d7ca629693d1" height="80%" width="80%" alt="disabled account"/>
 </p>
 <p>
-Finally, we have a look at Event Viewer.
-Certain logs, like Security logs, may only be accessed by admins so we'll need to login Client-1 as an admin.
-Search eventvwr.msc in the search bar and enter to access
-  Event Viewer.
-This program holds all of the logs within the Windows operating system.
-Click on Windows logs in the left pane, then Security.
-We can then click Filter current log on the right pane then type in
-  4624,4625 in the Event ID.
-Event IDs are numbers assigned to certain types of events within the system.
-4624 is for a successful logon and 4625  is for a failed logon.
-Doing that we should get this.
+To view security logs in Event Viewer ( eventvwr.msc), log in to Client-1 as an administrator.
+Navigate to Windows Logs > Security and filter the current log for Event IDs 4624 (successful logon) and 4625 (failed logon).

 </p>
 <br />